Updated April 26, 2022

 - We will conduct a brief daily health screening for campers and staff, checking for symptoms of COVID-19.

-- If any camper requires a test because of the presentation of COVID symptoms, we will contact his parents.
-If the diagnosis is positive, we will isolate the camper and make arrangements for his parents or guardians to pick him up within approximately 12 hours.
-After a positive diagnosis, the camper’s cabin group will be monitored closely and undergo testing as recommended by the Health Department.
+- If any camper requires a test because of the presentation of COVID symptoms and tests positive, we will isolate the camper and make arrangements for his parents or guardians to pick him up.
+After a positive diagnosis, the camper’s cabin group will be monitored closely as programs continue.
 The Director will communicate with the parents of all cabinmates, and we will keep all families informed of any changes or concerns.

 Camp Rockmont is an ACA accredited camp with years of experience in mitigating the spread of communicable illness (see Preventing and Treating Illness at Camp).
 As always we will have a full complement of resident nurses and a spacious Health Center.
 Nurses are present at every meal and are a key part of our standard health plan.